Court system’s electronic system to start this month with traffic tickets

 The Violations Bureau will be closed from noon, Friday, Oct.
 17, through Sunday, Oct.
 28, during the conversion to the Odyssey program.

-Telephone calls to the bureau will answered between 2 and 4 p.m. weekdays during the closure.
+Telephone calls to the bureau will be answered between 2 and 4 p.m. weekdays during the closure.
 Scheduled court dates will not be affected.

 Between Oct.
 17 and Oct.
-26, fines may be paid in person only, with cash, certified, or cashiers’ checks between the hours of 8:30 a.m. and 4:30 p.m. weekdays at the Violations Bureau window of the Lewiston District Court.
+26, fines may be paid in person only, with cash, certified, or cashiers’ checks between 8:30 a.m. and 4:30 p.m. weekdays at the Violations Bureau window of Lewiston District Court.
 Credit or debit card payments will not be accepted.

-Parties whose licenses have been suspended and who have completed payment, will receive documentation to provide to the Bureau of Motor Vehicles for reinstatement.
+Parties whose licenses have been suspended and who have completed payment will receive documentation to provide to the Bureau of Motor Vehicles for reinstatement.

 The next phase of the implementation of e-filing will begin next summer or fall with courts in Penobscot and Piscataquis counties.
 They will serve as the pilot project for the implementation of the electronic case filing system statewide.

-In the year that ended June 30, 2017, more 15,000 new cases, half of which were criminal cases, were filed in those counties, about 3,400 fewer than were filed in Cumberland County.
+In the year that ended June 30, 2017, more than 15,000 new cases, half of which were criminal cases, were filed in those counties, about 3,400 fewer than were filed in Cumberland County.

-For more information on Odyssey, e-filing and fine payment options, visit: http://www.courts.maine.gov/ecourts/
+For information on Odyssey, e-filing and fine payment options, visit: http://www.courts.maine.gov/ecourts/

 Follow the Bangor Daily News on Facebook for the latest Maine news.